photoprism/photoprism-vision/README.md

 [![Bluesky Social](https://dl.photoprism.app/img/badges/badge-bluesky.svg)](https://bsky.app/profile/photoprism.app)
 [![Mastodon](https://dl.photoprism.app/img/badges/badge-floss-social.svg)](https://floss.social/@photoprism)

-This repository contains supplementary computer vision models that are accessible as web services.
+This repository contains supplementary computer vision models accessible as web services.
 They provide a REST API that accepts either a POST or a GET request with an image URL and returns, for example, a matching caption in response.
 The currently integrated models for this, each with its own endpoint, are *kosmos-2*, *blip-image-captioning large* and *vit-gpt2-image-captioning*.

 ## Table of Contents